 Sunny days on hiking trails can lead to many hours exposed to bright direct sunlight, so I always bring some Coola sunscreen spray.
 Also, in areas where there are mosquitos I bring a bottle of natural bug repellent – my favourite is Incognito.

-Since its 2020 at the time I am writing this, it is very likely that you are using your phone to help you navigate the trails with numerous hiking apps and maps emerging onto the market.
+It is very likely that you are using your phone to help you navigate the trails with numerous hiking apps and maps emerging onto the market.
 I personally often use AllTrails, which can be a bit of a battery zapper, so I always carry a portable Anker phone charger in my backpack.

 Last but not least, even if you’re using a hiking app or digital map, I recommend bringing a hard copy map of the area as well as a compass.
 Even if you don’t end up using them, it is always important to have a backup navigation system.